 ● Be clear and concise: Overly flowery adjectives and verbs can leave an employer annoyed or, worse yet, confused.
 Keep your work experience brief and concise.
 Use bullet points when possible and use action verbs to describe the nature of your roles with prior employers.
 Always strive to detail accomplishments, rather than just job responsibilities.

 ● Short and sweet: Remember, resumes should be short and sweet.
-American … Read full post
+American schools … Read full post

 This is part 2 of a 3-part series.
 Make sure to read Part 1 to understand the context.